amills93/No-Phishing-Zone/Milestone_3/finalreport.md

 9. Once the extension is enabled navigate to a Google Mail (Gmail) Account and open an email
 10. Feel free to open a PR on our [GitHub Page](https://github.com/amills93/No-Phishing-Zone) for any bug fixes or improvements

+### Future Work
+The email and URL API endpoints offer more options that a future user could easily implement in our Chrome Extension to provide more of an analysis, to see the full list of supported API response fields refer to the [Email API Documentation](https://www.ipqualityscore.com/documentation/email-validation/overview) and [URL API Documentation](https://www.ipqualityscore.com/documentation/malicious-url-scanner-api/overview).
+Future work could expand on what we did by implementing a more robust analysis of an email address or URL.

+Due to the timeframe of the semester we had to limit our scope to only focus on Chrome Extensions and the Google Email Web Client.
+Future work can further develop our Extension and expand support to other web browsers and other email web clients.
+Due to the obfuscation of the DOM elements that identify the senders email address and the body of the email we were only able to identify the `class` and `ids` for Google Emails.
+However we were able to verify that these `class` and `ids` are unique to all Gmail accounts across multiple browsers.
+Future researchers can identify the same unique identifiers and apply support to online mail clients like Outlook or Yahoo.

 #### Submission materials
 For this submission, you should submit your final report as a .md file called finalreport.md or README.md (to make it your default page) in your project GitHub repository.
 You should also convert the md file to pdf and upload it as finalreport.pdf for use on other non-web-based file stores.